NicolasLoew/WordPress-plugins/local-fontsgdprhelper/readme.md

 This has been tested with WordPress 5.9 on Feb 12th, 2022.

-Pre-compiled .zip Download of the plugin (Hosted on Koofr.eu / European Cloud Storage Provider):
+Pre-compiled .zip Download of the latest version of the plugin (Hosted on Koofr.eu / European Cloud Storage Provider):

 https://k00.fr/mndvap7q